denis-onder/ycombinator-scraper/README.md

 ### About:

-This simple scraper utilizes [goquery](https://github.com/PuerkitoBio/goquery) to read a HTML document.
+This simple scraper utilizes [goquery](https://github.com/PuerkitoBio/goquery) to scrape data from a HTML document.

 ### Usage: